 Because Ganymede lacks a substantial atmosphere, its surface is exposed to the harsh space environment in the Jovian magnetosphere.
-Generally speaking, the space environment interacts with and alters the surface of any airless icy moon via four processes:
+Generally speaking, the space environment interacts with and alters the surface of any air-less icy moon via four processes:

-- 1. Sputtering and radiolysis by particle irradiation
+- 10 1.
+Sputtering and radiolysis by particle irradiation

 - 2. Thermal sublimation

 - 3. Micrometeoroid impacts

 - 4. Photo-stimulated desorption

-These interaction processes are important both for the surface itself and as sources for the neutral atmosphere and the ionosphere of Ganymede.
-The latter two will be covered in detail in chapters 16 (atmosphere) and 17 (ionosphere).
+- These interaction processes are important both for the surface itself and as sources for the neutral atmosphere and the ionosphere of Ganymede.
+The latter two will be covered in detail in subsequent chapters 3.3. (atmosphere) and 3.4 (ionosphere).
 The focus of this chapter lies on the surface interaction processes themselves.

-Most studies on Ganymede's surface alteration and atmosphere release processes concentrate on the first two processes.
-Photo-stimulated desorption and micrometeoroids are usually neglected as a source for neutral atmosphere models (Marconi, 2007; Khurana et al., 2007; Turc et al., 2014; Plainaki et al., 2015; Fatemi et al., 2016; Leblanc et al., 2017; Shematovich, 2016; Plainaki et al., 2020a,b).
-This approach was motivated by Marconi (2007) and Shematovich (2016), for example, who considered the widespread coverage of water-ice on the surface an indication that sublimation of water-ice and sputtering of water-ice by magnetospheric ions are the main sources for Ganymede's atmosphere.
-Shematovich (2016) also predicted sputtering would dominate in the polar regions, whereas sublimation should dominate in the equatorial regions near the subsolar point.
-We will come back to this question about relative importance of processes in the next section.
+Most studies on Ganymede's surface alteration and atmosphere release 20 processes concentrate on the first two processes.
+Photo-stimulated desorption and micrometeoroids are usually neglected as a source for neutral atmosphere models (Marconi, 2007; Khurana et al., 2007; Turc et al., 2014; Plainaki et al., 2015; Fatemi et al., 2016; Leblanc et al., 2017; Shematovich et al., 2016; Plainaki et al., 2020a,b).
+This approach was motivated by Marconi

+(2007); Shematovich et al. (2016), e.g., who considered the widespread coverage of water-ice on the surface an indication that sublimation of water ice and sputtering of water-ice by magnetospheric ions are the main sources for Ganymede's atmosphere.
+Shematovich et al. (2016) also predicted sputtering to dominate in the polar